mila-iqia/training/README.md

 # FAQ

+* If your machine supports SSE vector instructions you are allowed to replace it with pillow-simd for faster load times

 * For machines with NUMA nodes cgroups might be set manually by the users.
 If the constraint below are met
     * 1 student group per GPUs (student0 for GPU 0, ... student31 for GPU 31)
     * Each student group need to be allocated an equal amount of RAM.
 All students should be able to use all the RAM that has been allocated to them without issues